ts756632/Reviews_Sentiment_Analysis/README.md

 </br>
 </br>
 • Pandas and NumPy for data cleaning and wrangling and Scikit-learn for machine learning.</br>
-• Matplotlib and Seaborn for data visualization.</br>
+• Matplotlib, Seaborn and WordCloud for data visualization.</br>
 • Developed sentiment analysis model to understand the text and gauge customers' reviews with NLP.</br>
 •	Provided actionable insight to help companies to improve the products according to the customers’ feedback.</br>